smartdevicelink/sdl_evolution/proposals/0255-Enhance-BodyInformation-vehicle-data.md

 * `rearLeftDoorAjar`
 * `rearRightDoorAjar`

 We are going to use `location` to locate a door, a gate or a roof component.
 For Door and Gate, `location` would utilize `Grid` to locate/span the actual location of the Door or Gate while `status` provides appropriate status.
-Roof can be a convertible roof, sun/moon roof or simply a removable roof.
-Based on roof type, parameters `location`, `state` and `status` need to provide approproate values.
+Roof can be a convertible roof, sunroof/moonroof or simply a removable roof.
+Based on roof type, parameters `location`, `state` and `status` need to provide appropriate values.
 For example:

 * Convertible roof - `location` grid would span entire rows and columns and roof `status` could be `CLOSED` or `OPEN` with corresponding `state`.
-* Sun/Moon roof - `location` grid would span just actual location of sun/moon roof. `status` could be `CLOSED` or `OPEN` with corresponding `state`.
+* Sunroof/Moonroof - `location` grid would span just actual location of sun/moon roof. `status` could be `CLOSED` or `OPEN` with corresponding `state`.
 * Entire roof - `location` grid would span entire rows and columns and roof status would be`REMOVED` or `PRESENT`. `state` can be omitted.

 #### Updates in MOBILE_API: